-- Do you need to ensure transparency of the information passed on to the shareholders, or do you want to make some decisions on the basis of it?
+- Do you need to ensure transparency of the information passed on to the shareholders, or do you want to make some decisions based on it?

 - Is it a suspected employee you want to confirm the fraud?

-- Are you doing it just to ensure accuracy and reliability of the information recorded?
+- Are you doing it just to ensure the accuracy and reliability of the information recorded?

 Whatever is the prime objective, it must be clearly understood and communicated among the members who are to be involved in the process.